2026 Arkfeld eDiscovery Conference

 Discovery Counsel at Google

-Brian Morrison is Discovery Counsel at Google, with a background in prosecuting class actions and complex litigation on behalf of consumers and small businesses.
+Brian Morrison is Discovery Counsel at Google, with extensive experience in prosecuting class actions and other complex litigation on behalf of consumers and small businesses.

 Calman Hart